Harley Davidson 1935 “VD” 1217 cc side valve V-twin frame # 351180 engine # 35VD3143

 The machine we present is the VD with the configuration “medium compression, aluminium alloy pistons”.
 The VD was offered from 1934 till 1936, had a compression ratio of 4.0:1 and delivered 28hp@4000 rpm.
 Maximum speed was some 125 km/hour.
 Some of the new features for the 1935 model year were the new toolbox position at the rear right hand side of the frame and the large fishtail exhaust silencer.
 There was also a new range of two-tone colour schemes to choose from for this year.
 Not more than 585 VDs were produced in 1935.
 (Source: Mathias Gerst, “Harley Davidson, all the motorcycles 1903-1983”.)

-This elegant, indestructible giant was in the possession of the former owner for fifty years.
-He reluctantly parted with the combination because of his advancing age.
-The combination proved to be a reliable means of transport during many trips and travels through Europe and has been well-maintained.
-The engine is running, but since the combination hasn’t been used for a while some TLC may do no harm.
-She comes with reverse gear and current Dutch registration.
+This elegant, indestructible giant was in the possession of the former owner, a professional artist, for fifty years.
+He reluctantly parted with the machine because of his advancing age.
+The Harley proved to be a reliable means of transport during many trips and travels through Europe.
+The machine is in running condition, but hasn’t been used on the road for some years, therefore she will benefit from a good check over before returning to regular road use.
+She comes with current Dutch registration.

 Meer informatie: